 Supporting Mental Health in Science

-At Leamington we understand the importance of maintaining positive Mental Health in all of our children.
-During our Science lessons, we ensure that we establish a safe and secure environment so they are ready to learn.
+We understand the importance of maintaining positive Mental Health in all of our children.
+During our Science lessons, we ensure that we establish a safe and secure environment so children are ready to learn.

-Within our Science lessons we encourage the children to talk about what they want to learn and find out about the subject of Science, for example it could be something that helps encourage their independence like completing an experiment correctly or setting up a research project about a famous Scientist or Inventor.
+Within our Science lessons we encourage the children to talk about their own scientific interests.
+This could be something that helps encourage their independence such as completing an experiment correctly or setting up a research project about a famous scientist or inventor.
 We believe that when children feel they are contributing to a Science lesson and their own learning, it can enhance their sense of belonging and positive thoughts.

 Return to Curriculum Areas